anasmounsif/Language_Detection/README.md

 #### Tasks

 - [x]  Generation of CSV in output which contains the results of the classification and the new paths after the shift.
 - [x]  Moving repositories to dedicated folders based on language detection results.
 - [x]  Classification of all READMEs inside the repository.
 - [x]  Making CSV as input for the script.

-#### How does it work?
+#### How does it work

 The script takes as input a CSV file that must contain information on the location of the repositories to be analysed: